Learn how new technology is providing more accurate data on Australian sea lion numbers in South Australia.

 The Australian sea lion is Australia’s rarest seal species, which is why the surveys are so important in understanding their population.

 Currently listed as Vulnerable under the EPBC Act, the recovery of the population is at risk from things like marine debris, habitat degradation, prey depletion, disease, human disturbance and as bycatch in commercial fishing operations

 Their recovery is also hindered by a complex life history which includes an 18-month breeding cycle, high pup mortality, and extreme female site fidelity, where females only return to their colony of birth to breed.
 This means each colony is essentially a closed population, where declining numbers will not be replenished with sea lions from other colonies.

 That’s why it’s so important to monitor their numbers.
 Australian sea lion colonies are known to undergo seasonal fluctuations in pup production, so an important aspect of the long-term monitoring is understanding what changes are in response to pressures and what changes are part of normal seasonal variations.

 Lights!
 Camera!
 Action!

-The Australian sea lion and this population survey is currently featuring in an IMAX documentary film titled ‘Sea Lions – Life by a Whisker’, which is narrated by famous actor Sam Neill.
+You can learn about all of this and more in ‘Sea Lions – Life by a Whisker’, which is narrated by famous actor Sam Neill.